 1. Try Digital Reading

-The easiest way to stop the destructive cycle of overprinting and pulping is to choose to read in digital format.
+The easiest way to stop the destructive cycle and practice sustainable reading is to read in digital format.

 iPads, Kindles, and other e-reader devices do have a carbon footprint and an environmental cost (including the electricity necessary to charge them up)—and it can be a big one.
 However, studies have shown that the more you read on an e-reader, the lower the environmental impact.

 So basically, if you’re an avid reader and want to help the environment, you’re best off switching to ebooks.
 Reading 60 or more books over the lifetime of your Kindle or iPad makes it more environmentally friendly than reading the same number of print books.

 Some of us, though, just have to have our print books.
 There’s something about the feeling of holding a book, turning the pages, and smelling that new-book smell that can’t be matched, no matter how convenient or environmentally friendly ebooks are.